DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - In simulation tests, disaster recovery team members are presented with a scenario and asked to develop an 📝appropriate response.
         -  ❗Simulation tests may shut down noncritical business units.
         - this may involve the interruption of noncritical business activities and the use of some operational personnel
-        - A simulation test involves a 📝role-play of a prepared scenario overseen by a moderator.
+        - A simulation test involves a 📝role-play of a prepared 📝scenario overseen by a 📝moderator.
 Responses are assessed to help improve the organization's response process.
         - Simulations are the 📝most complete test that can be conducted without the risk that a full failover test creates.
         - In a simulation, the systems are not brought to a functional level at the alternate site.
 The plan is analyzed possibly 📝in and 📝out of the conference room.
 A simulation could involve stepping through some of the procedural documents to see if the instructions match what is visible in a system, without taking any actual action.
 - Checklist tests, structured walk-­throughs, and simulations are all test types that do not involve actually activating the alternate site.